shalivan/shalivan.github.io/_posts/DOP/0001-01-01-Vellum_SOP.md

 ###   `[Vellum Solver drape]` SOP
 To create drape from patches.
 `welding frame` - where it start to fuse  (maby work on frame 1 ?)
-`forces` - increse velocity damping and air drag if cloth move to much
+`forces` - increase velocity damping and air drag if cloth move to much

 Drape solver help resolve cloths